Access to Members’ only content e.g. documents, committee information, Members list

 Eligibility & Application

 Association with the FFLM is open to those who are not working in the field but are able to demonstrate an interest in forensic or legal medicine.
-Demonstrating an interest will include possession of a legal or forensic qualification, such as:
+Demonstrating an interest may include working in a closely allied field or possession of a legal or forensic qualification, such as: